MalayaSociety/the-product-3dadf/content/pages/index.md

       - title: COVID-Safe*
         subtitle: With Nobel-Prize winning Ivermectin
         content: >
-          Keep your anus safe — from now on all needs can come from one place, be safe with Ivermectin.\*
+          Keep your anus safe — from now on all needs can come from one place thanks to Ivermectin.\*
         actions:
           - label: Learn More
             url: /pricing